parag7923/Vehicle-service-management/README.md

-# Gladiator – Full Stack Web Application
+# Vehicle service management – Full Stack Web Application

-Gladiator is a full-stack web application developed using **Spring Boot** for the backend and **Angular** for the frontend.
+ Vehicle service management is a full-stack web application developed using **Spring Boot** for the backend and **Angular** for the frontend.
 It implements **JWT-based authentication**, **role-based authorization**, and uses **MySQL** for persistent data storage.

 ---